bjoernricks/work-shop-wednesday/src/python/asyncio/coroutine_generator_issue.md

-### Step Z - The Coroutine/Generator Issue
+### The Coroutine/Generator Issue

 There are some issues in the concept:

 * We have (mis-)used the generators
 * Generators/Iterators are intended for yielding something that is consumed by the caller.
+* Implementation wise we have the same thing, but semantically they are very different.
 * Coroutines in contrast use `yield` and `yield from` to just suspend the current function and give control back to the loop.
-* Implementation wise we have the same thing, but semantically they are very different.
 * From looking at the code or the object users still could mix up coroutines and generators because it relies just on a technical detail.
+* Using `yield`/`yield from` somewhere in a function declaration to make the function asynchronous is not very obvious.
 * Users could still pass generators and generators could still run coroutines because nothing forbids to use coroutines as generators and the other way round.
-* Using `yield`/`yield from` somewhere in a function declaration to make the function asynchronous is not very obvious.
 * Users could refactor a generator function that it becomes a normal function (accidentally) just because `yield`/`yield from` is removed.
 * As mentioned nothings forbids to pass a normal function as a coroutine.
 But it